MrFabri/MrFabriDev/README.md

-I'm on the fullstack developer path.
+I'm on the fullstack developer path forever, becasuse im lifelong learner.
 I have reached a professional level in handling the TALL stack.

 T - Tailwind <br>